icons8/lunacy-docs/docs/variables.md

 <div class="callout callout--info">
     <p><strong>Note:</strong> If a color variable has an auto-assigned name, it will update automatically when you edit the color.
 If you’ve set a custom name, the name will stay the same. </p>
 </div>

+## Color palettes and auto shape colors

+All newly created documents have a color palette which includes document color variables for main, accent, background, and text colors.
+Deselect all layers to see the palette in the right panel and press <embed type="image/svg+xml" alt="reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PmMyhR72A0GyShZvh91lgA.svg" width="16" > to generate a new palette.

+To change palette colors manually, click on the color circles to open the color picker.

+If you want the default shape color to be the usual gray, delete all color variables by pressing <embed type="image/svg+xml" alt="delete_button" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/kZ6IazBibE-dMPVUiDhphA.svg" width="12" />.

+<video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/styles_palette_ccolors.png" height="auto"><source src="/public/styles_palette_ccolors.mp4" type="video/mp4"></video>

+Using the document color palette, Lunacy applies color to shapes automatically depending on their size and predicted purpose.
+Larger shapes have background colors while smaller elements are assigned primary or accent colors.

+<video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tips_tricks_auto_shape_colors.png" height="auto"><source src="/public/tips_tricks_auto_shape_colors.mp4" type="video/mp4"></video>